iphis/db-restorer/README.md

     ->restoreFromFile('dump.sql');
 ```

-If you're working with PostgreSQL just use that dumper, most methods are available on both the MySql. and PostgreSql-dumper.
+If you're working with PostgreSQL just use that restorer, most methods are available on both the MySql. and PostgreSql-restorer.

 ```php
 Iphis\DbRestorer\Databases\PostgreSql::create()